 Sony RX100 Custom Grip

-The grips gives your Sony RX100 and RX100 II and RX100 III something to hold on to for one-handed shooting of still images and video in comfort, security and style -- and the grip sits below the lens ring when the lens is retracted so the camera remains as pocketable as ever.
+The grips gives your Sony RX100 and RX100 II and RX100 III and RX100 IV something to hold on to for one-handed shooting of still images and video in comfort, security and style -- and the grip sits below the lens ring when the lens is retracted so the camera remains as pocketable as ever.
 The RX100 custom grip is $34.95 plus shipping.
 Click to order.

 The RX100 grip is featured on DPreview and they chose the same photo I did for their article.
 I guess we both have good taste.